I love Beef Stroganoff, it’s the ultimate comfort food!

 - 2 tablespoons butter

-- ⅔ cup low sodium beef broth
+- ⅔ cup reduced sodium beef broth

-- 1 ½ cups mushrooms halved
+- 1 ½ cups halved mushrooms

 - 1 large onion chopped